-- 595 Because there is subjectivity in determining what is SFR-enforcing vs. SFRsupporting (and in some cases, even determining what is SFR-noninterfering) the following paradigm has been adopted in this family.
+- Because there is subjectivity in determining what is SFR-enforcing vs. SFRsupporting (and in some cases, even determining what is SFR-noninterfering) the following paradigm has been adopted in this family.
 In early components of the family, the developer makes a determination about the classification of the subsystems into SFR-enforcing, etc., supplying the appropriate information, and there is little additional evidence for the evaluator to examine to support this claim.
-As the level of desired assurance increases, while the developer still makes a classification determination, the evaluator obtains more and more evidence that is used to confirm the developer's classification. - In order to focus the evaluator's analysis on the SFR-related portions of the TOE, especially at lower levels of assurance, the subsystems of the family are levelled such that initially detailed information is required only for SFR-enforcing architectural entities.
+As the level of desired assurance increases, while the developer still makes a classification determination, the evaluator obtains more and more evidence that is used to confirm the developer's classification. - In order to focus the evaluator's analysis on the SFR-related portions of the TOE, especially at lower levels of assurance, the components of the family are levelled such that initially detailed information is required only for SFR-enforcing architectural entities.
 As the level of assurance increases, more information is required for SFR-supporting and (eventually) SFR-non-interfering entities.
 It should be noted that even when complete information is required, it is not required that all of this information be analysed in the same level of detail.
-The focus should be in all cases on whether the necessary information has been provided and analysed. - 597 Table 13 summarises the information required at each of the family subsystems for the architectural entities to be described.
+The focus should be in all cases on whether the necessary information has been provided and analysed.

-TSF subsystem TSF Module SFR Enforce SFR Support SFR NI SFR Enforce SFR Support SFR NI ADV_TDS.1 Basic design (informal presentation) architecture, high-level description of SFR-Enf. behaviour, interactions designation support (1) designation support ADV_TDS.2 Architectural design (informal presentation) architecture, detailed description of SFR-Enf. behaviour, high-level description of other behaviour interactions architecture, high-level description of behaviour, interactions designation support, interactions ADV_TDS.3 Basic modular design (informal presentation) description, interactions description, interactions description, interactions common data, interfaces (2) , algorithmic (3) interaction, purpose interaction, purpose ADV_TDS.4 Semiformal modular design (semiformal presentation) description, interactions description, interactions description, interactions common data, interfaces, algorithmic common data, interfaces, algorithmic interaction, purpose ADV_TDS.5 Complete semiformal modular design (semiformal presentation) description, interactions description, interactions description, interactions common data, interfaces, algorithmic common data, interfaces, algorithmic common data, interfaces, algorithmic ADV_TDS.6 Complete semiformal modular design with formal high-level design presentation (semiformal presentation; additional formal presentation) description, interactions description, interactions description, interactions common data, interfaces, algorithmic common data, interfaces, algorithmic common data, interfaces, algorithmic interfaces used.
-(3) algorithmic means an algorithmic description of the entire module is provided.
+TSF subsystem TSF Module SFR Enforce SFR Support SFR NI SFR Enforce SFR Support SFR NI ADV_TDS.1 Basic design (informal presentation) structure, summary of SFR-Enf. behaviour, interactions designation support (1) designation support ADV_TDS.2 Architectural design (informal presentation) structure, detailed description of SFR-Enf. behaviour, summary of other behaviour, interactions structure, summary of other behaviour, interactions designation support, interactions ADV_TDS.3 Basic modular design (informal presentation) description, interactions description, interactions description, interactions purpose, SFR interfaces (2) interaction, purpose interaction, purpose ADV_TDS.4 Semiformal modular design (semiformal presentation) description, interactions description, interactions description, interactions purpose, SFR interfaces purpose, SFR interfaces interaction, purpose ADV_TDS.5 Complete semiformal modular design (semiformal presentation) description, interactions description, interactions description, interactions purpose, all interfaces (3) purpose, all interfaces purpose, all interfaces ADV_TDS.6 Complete semiformal modular design with formal high-level design presentation (semiformal presentation; additional formal presentation) description, interactions description, interactions description, interactions purpose, all interfaces purpose, all interfaces purpose, all interfaces returned values and the called interfaces to other modules.
+(3) All interfaces means that the module description contains, for each interface, the returned values and the called interfaces to other modules.